-Reading a crypto token chart is one of the most important skills to have when you trade crypto.
-The ability to assess price movements and recognise patterns in the charts is crucial to doing what is called technical analysis in finance.
+Reading a crypto token chart is one of the most important skills to have when trading crypto.
+The ability to assess price movements and recognise patterns in the charts is crucial to doing what in finance is called technical analysis.

-In this article we will kick off things with the most basic skills that anyone can learn:
+In this article, we kick off things with the basic skills for anyone to learn:

 - The different parts of a crypto token chart

-- Candlesticks, the most important part of the chart
+- Candlesticks, the most important part of a token chart

 - Common examples of candlesticks and crypto chart patterns

 More advanced readers can also read our in-depth piece on option trading strategies.

 The Individual Parts of a Crypto Token Chart

 Cryptocurrency exchanges typically show an always-updating price chart for any particular trading pair.
 Most often, the trading pair consists of the user’s desired cryptocurrency paired with USD.
 But users can also pair with other currencies or cryptos.